waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Suicune Trigger: Suicune is spotted on the ledge.
 Approach to trigger flee.
 Avoid jumping down until Suicune is seen.
 - Fence Gap: Located at (3, 10).
 Use this to cross between eastern and western sections.

-# Suicune Hunt Progress
+# Suicune Hunt Strategy
-- Goal: Trigger flee on Route 38.
+- Sequence: Route 38 (Ledge) -> Route 14 -> Tin Tower (Final).
-- Strategy: Navigate through the fence gap at (3, 10) on Route 38 to reach the western section.
-Locate Suicune standing on the ledge overlooking the path.
+- Route 38: Use the fence gap at (3, 10) to reach the western section.
+Suicune stands on the ledge overlooking the northern path.
+Approach from the west/farm side or the gap to trigger flee.
-- Sighting #4: Route 38.
-Suicune is on the ledge.
-- Sighting #5: Route 14.
-- Final: Tin Tower.
-Clear Bell (In inventory) required.
+- Tin Tower: Requires Clear Bell (in inventory) to trigger the stationary encounter.

 # Menu Navigation Lessons
 - Cursor Persistence: The Party and Pack menus remember the last selected item.
 Always verify the cursor position before pressing A to avoid using the wrong item or Pokémon (e.g., using Strength instead of Fly).